How Gap Insurance Saves You from Financial Loss on New Cars

 Most lease contracts, such as those from Toyota Financial Services or Honda Financial Services, actually include a form of Gap protection by default.
 However, some "budget" leases omit this.
 Failing to verify this in the fine print can result in a massive bill from the leasing company if the car is stolen or wrecked, as they demand the full "buyout" price regardless of market value.

-Strategic Solutions for Asset Protection
+Asset Protection Solutions

 Procuring Coverage via Independent Insurance Providers